telefonicaid/iotagent-json/README.md

 The Command Line Client gets its default values from a config file in the root of the project: `client-config.js`.
 This config file can be used to permanently tune the MQTT broker parameters, or the default device ID and APIKey.

-## New transport development

-### Overview
-This IoT Agent is prepared to serve its protocol (Plain JSON) over multiple transport protocols (MQTT, HTTP...), sharing most of the code betweend the different protocols.
-To do so, all the transport-specific code is encapsulated in a series of plugins, added to the `./bindings/` folder.
-Each plugin must consist of a single Node.js module with the API defined in the section below.
-The IoTA scans this full directory upon start, so there is no need to register new modules (a simple restart should be enough).

-In order to distinguish which device uses which attribute, a new field, `transport`, will be added to the device provisioning.
-When a command or a notification arrives to the IoTAgent, this field is read to guess what plugin to invoke in order to execute the requested task.
-If the field is not found, the value of the configuration parameter `defaultTransport` will be used instead.
-In order to associate a module with a device, the value of the `transport` attribute of the device provisioning must match the value of the `protocol` field of the binding.

-### API
-Every plugin in the `plugins/` folder must adhere to the following API (exporting the following functions and attributes).

-#### function start(callback)
-##### Description
-Start the binding, doing all the appropriate initializations.
-The configuration is not passed as a parameter, so it should be retrieved from the configuration service.

-All the functions are passed a callback, that **must** be called once the action has been finished, but the callback itself is not described (in that case, the standard Node.js for callbacks applies).

-#### function stop(callback)
-##### Description
-Stops all the resources created in the `start()` function, releasing the resources when needed.

-#### function sendConfigurationToDevice(apiKey, deviceId, results, callback)
-##### Description
-Send to the device the configuration information requested from the Context Broker.

-##### Parameters
-* **apiKey**: API Key of the device that is requesting the information.
-* **deviceId**: Device ID of the device that is requesting the information.
-* **results**: Array containing the results of the query to the Context Broker.

-#### function executeCommand(apiKey, device, serializedPayload, callback)
-##### Description
-Execute a command in a remote device with the specified payload.

-##### Parameters
-* **apiKey**: API Key of the device that is requesting the information.
-* **device**: Object containing all the data of the device that is requesting the information.
-* **serializedPayload**: String serialization of the command identification and parameters that is going to be send using the transport protocol.

-#### protocol
-The `protocol` attribute is a single constant string attribute that will be used to identify the transport for a certain device.
-This parameter is mainly used when a command or notification comes to the IoT Agent, as the device itself is in charge of selecting its endpoint for incoming active measures or actions.
-The value of the `protocol` attribute for a binding must match the `transport` field in the provisioning of each device that will be using the IoTA.

 ##  <a name="testing"/> Testing